 What does a person need to Become a Traveller like you?
-One of my readers in China Twinkel Auho asked me this via Facebook.
-To inspire others who also want to Become a Traveller lets discuss the question below using y 5 years experience!!
+One of my readers in China, Twinkel Auho asked me this via Facebook.
+To inspire others who also want to Become a Traveller let’s discuss the question below using my 5 years experience!!

 Many of us “Travel,” that is take holidays and vacations.
-But a traveller is someone who takes it a step further and make travelling more of a lifestyle.
-Perhaps they spend months at a time away from home, or even years finding work along the way to fun their travels.
+But a traveller is someone who takes it a step further and makes travelling more of a lifestyle.
+Perhaps they spend months at a time away from home, even years, finding work along the way to fund their travels.

 So what do you need to Become a Traveller?

 Travellers are always in search of something new.
-It could be beaches, jungles, wild mountains cities, intense isolation.
-Whatever it is there is one thing in common.
+It could be beaches, jungles, wild mountains, cities, intense isolation.
+Whatever it is there, they have one thing in common.
 We all enjoy new experiences.
 New friends, new languages, new food, new cultures.
-Its what makes our life interesting and therefore we continue to search for it.
+It is what makes our life interesting and therefore we continue to search for it.

 I can honestly say that almost every day something happens that requires flexibility.
 Maybe a change of local bus timetable, bad weather, you didn’t make it to the destination or didn’t feel safe at your hostel.
 At times like these you will have to be flexible and just “go with it.”
 If you are easy going and can think out side the box there is no situation that cant be solved!